-The purpose of the AIER’s Everyday price Index (EPI) is to measure changes in the prices of goods and services that are important to people’s everyday lives.
+The purpose of the AIER’s Everyday Price Index (EPI) is to measure changes in the prices of goods and services that are important to people’s everyday lives.
 The index reflects the price uncertainty (i.e. unexpected and unavoidable price changes) that people face with purchases they cannot easily adjust from one month to the next.

 The EPI tracks a subset of prices from the broader Consumer Price Index (CPI) reported by the Bureau of Labor Statistics (BLS).
 The CPI includes prices of all goods and services purchased by a typical urban consumer.
-The EPI, in contrast, includes only goods and services purchased on a day-to-day basis that cannot be easily postponed or forgone.
+The EPI, in contrast, includes only goods and services purchased on a day-to-day basis that cannot be easily postponed or foregone.

 These include everyday items such as food, utilities, fuel, prescription drugs, telephone services, etc. The EPI excludes infrequently purchased items, such as cars, appliances, furniture, or apparel.
 Purchases of such products can be planned for or postponed, eliminating unexpected shocks to household budgets.
 The EPI also excludes the cost of housing, which can be contractually fixed for at least several months (in the case of rents) or several decades (in the case of mortgage payments).
 Even a dramatic change in home prices does not translate into an immediate jump in rents or mortgage payments the way, say, an oil price increase translates into higher gasoline prices.